 The Women's Health Research Institute created the Women’s Health Science Program (WHSP) for High School Girls & Beyond to provide science education programs to females from underserved communities.
 WHSP targets young women who are considering careers in science and medicine and prepares them with valuable knowledge and skills to successfully become the next generation of women science leaders.

 WHSP encompasses two academies: the Oncofertility Summer Academy (OSA) and the Infectious Disease Summer Academy (IDSA), and the Women's Health Summer Academy (WHSA).
-These academies are held at different times throughout the year, and application is open to to 9th -12th grade students in Chicago Public Schools.
+These academies are held during the summer, and applications are open to to 9th -12th grade students in Chicago Public Schools.
 Students in the WHSP Program:

 - Learn and apply science processing skills through hands-on laboratory and clinical activities